ProzorroUKR/openprocurement.api/docs/source/complaints-award.rst

 Correcting problems
 -------------------

-Cancelling award:
+If tender award complaint was satisfied by the Complaint Review Body, then procuring entity has to correct problems.

+One of the possible solution is award cancellation:

 .. include:: tutorial/award-complaint-satisfied-resolving.http
    :code:

-New generated award location present in Location header.
+After award cancellation system generates new award.
+Its location is present in the `Location` header of response.

 Submitting Resolution Confirmation
 ----------------------------------